Crataegus phaenopyrum Washington thorn

 This native American hawthorn has clusters of white hanging flowers followed by red fruits.
 As winter comes on, the lobed 2½-inch shiny leaves turn red or orange, and after they fall, the fruit remains.
 The leaves differ noticeably from the hawthorns; they have the same number of lobes, three to five, but they are sharply pointed.
 The fruits are about the same size, ¼ inch or more, and contain five stones.

-There are handsome specimens on Santa Fe Avenue where it runs into Esplanada Way and at 680 Salvatierra Street.
+About a dozen line Lasuen Mall south of Braun Music Center.
+There are handsome specimens on Santa Fe Avenue at 844 Esplanada Way and on the right at 680 Salvatierra Street.
 Squirrels are apt to make a mess in winter nibbling at the fruit.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Lasuen Mall locations added, minor edits; all locations up to date (Dec 2020, SP).